วันที่นำเข้าข้อมูล 15 Sep 2023

 • Thai national ID card or Thai house registration

-4. The original of Thai documents of the notifying person which are
+1. The original (with 1 copy) of Thai documents of informant which are

 • Thai national ID card or Thai house registration